JamesB0T/Windsensor_WiFi_1000/README.md

 ![Windsensor](Pictures/Windsensor2.png)

-I published the project in the German sail forum [www.segeln-forum.de](https://www.segeln-forum.de/board1-rund-ums-segeln/board35-bootstechnik-und-elektronik/67401-windsensor-diy/) and found a lot of interested people.
-After half a year all mechanical components and electrical schematics were completed and I successfully launched the first windsensor on my sailboat.
+I published and discussed this project in the German sailing forum [www.segeln-forum.de](https://www.segeln-forum.de/board1-rund-ums-segeln/board35-bootstechnik-und-elektronik/67401-windsensor-diy/) and found many interested people.
+Half a year later, all mechanical components and electrical schematics were completed and I successfully launched the first windsensor on my sailboat.

 ## These were the initial requirements for the new windsensor: